 Banquet menu, entertainment, live music $89.00pp+bf

-(Premium table seating, Banquet menu, entertainment, full table service for drinks)
+(Premium ground floor table seating, Banquet menu, entertainment, full table service for drinks)

 (To view menu, please select view details)

 GIN MILL (noun) – 1920’s slang for an establishment where hard liquor is sold.
 Tavern consisting of a building with a bar and public rooms.
 A room or establishment where drinks and meals are served.

 SOCIAL (adj) – A party of people assembled to promote sociability and communal activity.
 A group of people gathered together for pleasure.